kaleeswariP/javascript-programming-language/README.md

 // result: 19 (square(3) => double(9) => addOne(18))
 ```
 ## Currying vs Partial function
-While both currying and partial functions involve breaking down functions, currying generates a chain of functions that each take one argument,<br> whereas partial functions fix some arguments and retuen a new function with fewer arguments.
+While both currying and partial functions involve breaking down functions, currying generates a chain of functions that each take one argument,<br> whereas partial functions fix some arguments and return a new function with fewer arguments.
 Here is a comparison:
 **Currying**
 ```javascript